 Building on this, we are now working with our customers to implement trials in several key markets – Japan, US, Europe and Australia.
 We are also working with our suppliers to trial better alternatives to fruit labels so we can meet merging regulatory and consumer expectations.
 This will help us make the critical decisions needed to re-model our packaging and supply chains to reach our ambitious packaging targets.

-The baseline measures for our first two packaging targets (reported in Zespri’s FY22 Annual Report) and were prepared in accordance with the Basis of Preparation Document available here.
-These baselines have been subject to Limited Assurance, and the Independent Limited Assurance Report is available here.
+Performance measure for Zespri’s packaging targets are published in Zespri’s Annual Report in accordance with the Basis of Preparation Document available here.
+These performance measures have been subject to Limited Assurance, and the Independent Limited Assurance Report is available here.

 Our industry’s water strategy is focused on nutrient management, efficient water use and improving soil health.